UBC-MDS/InstaRF/README.md

 ## R Ecosystem

-[InstaR]( https://github.com/UBC-MDS/InstaR/tree/v4.0) is a R package that contains the three functions: blur, flip and greyscale to transform images.
-It is important to note that are several packages that have similar image processing functionality (e.g. spatstat has its own Gaussian blur function).
+ It is important to note that are several packages that have similar image processing functionality.
+For example, [InstaR]( https://github.com/UBC-MDS/InstaR/tree/v4.0) is a R package that contains the three functions: blur, flip and greyscale to transform images.
+Or a similar package called [magick](https://cran.r-project.org/web/packages/magick/index.html) exists which has some image processing filters like blur, crop and trim.
 In this project, we plan to implement three more image processing functions in R by exploring additional filters.

 ## Repo structure: